Skip to Content

 Another angle of the speakeasy.

-One thing that I loved about the look and feel of the Vice Den at Resorts World was the immediate transition in decor and overall vibe experienced when entering.
+One thing I love about the Vice Den is the immediate transition in decor and overall vibe upon entering.

-Making an immediate impression was the neon tigers on the wall, but other subtle touches like oriental rugs, brick walls, painted murals, and lighting under the bar top and behind booth seating enhance the aesthetic appeal.
+Making an immediate impression were the neon tigers on the wall, but other subtle touches, such as oriental rugs, brick walls, painted murals, and lighting under the bar top and behind the booth seating, enhance the aesthetic appeal.

 The Vice Den’s decor has evolved slightly over time.
-Below are a few photos taken during a more recent visit.
+Below are a few photos from a recent visit.

 Neon tiger signing with paper lanterns hanging from the ceiling above